-Scripture reveals: Come out from among them (the world), and be you separate, saith the Lord, and touch not the unclean thing (pollutions of this world); and I (God) will receive you (2 Corinthians 6:17-18).
+Apostle Paul wrote: Come out from among them (the world), and be you separate, saith the Lord, and touch not the unclean thing (pollutions of this world); and I (God) will receive you (2 Corinthians 6:17-18).
 Having therefore these promises, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God (2 Corinthians 7:1).

 Apostle Peter revealed: For the time is come that judgment must begin at the house of God: and if it first begin at us, what shall be the end of them that obey not the gospel of God (1 Peter 4:17)?
 It was noted that church is pursuing social status rather than sanctification (being set apart), financial security rather than sacrifice, prestige rather than the moving of God's Spirit?
 A nation without God lacks the spiritual leadership required to offset such a designation.
 Where is the moral outrage necessary to petition God for a new reformation or another great awakening?

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 8,000 answers to frequently asked Bible questions published online, approximately 85% of the questions we are asked already have answers available to you instantly.
 This Website is an easy way to search out any questions you may have.